fgsahoward/fgsahoward.github.io/_posts/2016-11-18-Modern-Buffer-Overflows-Part3.md

 (gdb)
 ```

-The program must be running inside the debugger before the SOs are loaded into
-its' memory space, and indeed before it even has a memory space; this is the
+When first loading the program, the debugger will only load the ELF and
+statically linked libraries into memory.
+It is not until the program is running
+that the loader will load the shared objects into memory.
+For this reason, a
-reason that a breakpoint is set at main and program started before inspecting
+breakpoint is set at main and the program is started before inspecting the
-the memory.
+memory.
 The debugger confirms that the `execve` call starts at the address
 `0xf7eac7c0`, yielding the return address needed to complete the exploit.
 The
 first few lines of `execve` show it loading the arguments from the stack, recall
 the signature: `int execve(const char *path, char *const argv[], char *const